alexandrengau/NucleusSampling_LLM_Project/README.md

             temp=config["t"],
             k=config["k"],
             p=config["p"],
-            device=device)* , the script will decode the distribution with top-k sampling or nucleus sampling techniques, with the possible addition of a temperature parameter.
-Note that if you want to decode using only the top-k sampling for example, parameters *p* and *t* has to be set to *false* in the *config.json*.
-The greedy search is obtained by setting *k* to one.
+            device=device)* script will use either top-k sampling or nucleus sampling techniques to decode the distribution, with the option of adding a temperature parameter.
+It's important to mention that if you wish to decode using only top-k sampling, for instance, you need to set parameters *p* and *t* to *false* in the *config.json*.
+Achieving a greedy search is done by setting *k* to one.
   - *beam_search_decode(model=model,
                         prompt=batch,
                         gen_length=gen_length,
                         sep=SEP,
                         w=config["w"],
-                        device=device)*, the function is called when the *w* parameter is activated and will decode the distribution with beam-search of width *w*.
+                        device=device)*, the function is called when the *w* parameter is enabled, and it decodes the distribution using a beam search with a width of *w*.

-- **utils.py** In the *utils.py* script, you will find all the auxiliary functions required to operate the main file *implementation.py*.
-These include functions such as *download_datasets()* directly taken from [OpenAI](https://github.com/openai/gpt-2-output-dataset) that download the dataset as described previously.
-The *encode_json()* and *filter_for_conditional()* functions transform raw files, such as those downloaded above, into files containing the tokens associated with the texts (.tokenized), as well as the texts that can be used for generation (.filtered) (i.e. containing at least one complete sentence).
+- **utils.py** In the [utils.py](utils.py) script, you'll discover all the auxiliary functions essential for the operation of the main file *implementation.py*.
+These functions include, for example, *download_datasets()*, directly sourced from [OpenAI](https://github.com/openai/gpt-2-output-dataset).
+This function downloads the dataset, as previously described.
-You'll also find the *load_dataset(dataset_path, batch_size, device, bs=False)* function, which acts as a Loader in the main script, as well as a perplexity calculation in *perplexity()* for generated texts.
+Additionally, there are *encode_json()* and *filter_for_conditional()* functions that transform raw files (like those downloaded earlier) into files containing tokens associated with the texts (.tokenized) and texts suitable for generation (.filtered), ensuring they contain at least one complete sentence.
+Furthermore, the script contains the *load_dataset(dataset_path, batch_size, device, bs=False)* function, serving as a loader in the main script.
+There's also a perplexity calculation function, *perplexity()*, designed for generated texts.

 To reproduce the results concerning open-ended generation, please set an appropriate context file as described before (usually a portion of the dowloaded ones), set the parameters of *config.json* for your desired results and run:
   > python implementation.py